creachadair/recipes/breads/banana-bread.md

 - 2 or 3 typical bananas is fine for a single loaf; I prefer the texture with 3.
   At 4 or more, you should split the recipe.

+- **Holiday variant:** Replace half or more of the buttermilk with egg nog, and reduce sugar by 1 tbsp.